MLH/mlh-hackathon-organizer-guide/venue.md

-#Venue
-## Having a bad venue is the easiest way for your hackathon to fail.
+# Having a bad venue is the easiest way for your hackathon to fail.

 Hackathons generally stretch for 24-48 hours.
 That’s a long time. **If your venue sucks, people will leave.**